Simple Living With Nature

 • 1 small hot pepper (optional)

-Put all of these ingredients into a quart jar.
+First, put all of the ingredients into a quart jar.

-Putting the beans in lengthwise makes it look beautiful, and it also allows you to stuff in as many beans as possible.
+Note: Putting the beans in lengthwise makes it look beautiful and allows you to stuff in as many beans as possible!

-Pour that brine over the beans in the jar.
+Pour the brine over the beans in the jar.

-Make sure all the veggies are covered with the brine and weigh them down with a weight.
-You can use a bag full of water as a weight, or get something like these fermenting weights.
+Make sure the brine covers all of the veggies, and weigh them down with a weight.
+You can use a bag full of water as a weight or get something like these fermenting weights.

 Cover the jar with a clean cloth secured with a rubber band and put in a dark place in your kitchen.

-Take a quick look at it every day or two to make sure it’s ok (I’m sure it will be, but it’s always nice to keep an eye on it!).
+Take a quick look at it every day or two to make sure the ferment is ok.
+I’m sure it will be, but it’s always good to keep an eye on it!
 After a week taste the beans and see if they’re to your liking.

 If they’re still too crunchy, let them ferment longer, up to another week.
 If it’s really cold in your kitchen, it may take even longer than that.

-Once they are ready, it’s time to eat!
+Once they are ready, it’s time to eat these super tasty fermented green beans!
 They should be delightfully salty and crunchy, the perfect addition to your next appetizer.

 Fermented dilly beans are the perfect (and easy) way to preserve your harvest!
-Not only are they tasty, but full of gut healthy probiotics.
+Not only are they tasty, but they are also full of gut-healthy probiotics.

-Keep them in the fridge or a cool cellar for months, and reach for them whenever you need a few dilly beans.
-We all need them from time to time!
+Keep them in the fridge or a cool cellar for months, and reach for them whenever you need a little crunchy tang.
+We all need this energy on our plate from time to time!

 More Fermented Vegetables